icaros-usc/pyribs/README.rst

 $ make servedocs

-This will open up a window in your browser with the documentation automatically loaded.
+This will open a window in your browser with the documentation automatically loaded.
 Furthermore, every time you make changes to the documentation, the preview will also reload.